 Trends from 2019

 We have reviewed the most common types and features of it.
-However, for the last few years, huge changes in touring bike industry can be seen.
-You can choose from steel, aluminium, titanium or carbon touring bikes.
+However, for the last few years, huge changes in the touring bike industry can be seen.
+You can choose from steel, aluminum, titanium or carbon touring bikes.
 You can go for a lightweight build for shorter tours or heavy-duty build for rough conditions.
-Most frame-sets now fit wider tyres for riding on more challenging surface without sacrificing a lot on speed.
+Most frame-sets now fit wider tires for riding on more challenging surface without sacrificing a lot on speed.